kadras-io/kadras-docs/docs/getting-started/installation.md

 ```

 * `<domain>` is the base domain name the platform will use to configure the Ingress controller.
 It must be a valid DNS name.
 For example, `lab.thomasvitale.com`.
 * `<oci-server>` is the server of the OCI registry where the platform will publish and consume OCI images.
-It must be the same used in step 3 when creating a Secret with the OCI registry credentials.
+It must be the same used in the previous step when creating a Secret with the OCI registry credentials.
 For example, `ghcr.io`, `gcr.io`, `quay.io`, `index.docker.io`.
 * `<oci-repository>` is the repository in the OCI registry where the platform will publish and consume OCI images.
-It must be the same used in step 3 when creating a Secret with the OCI registry credentials.
+It must be the same used in the previous step when creating a Secret with the OCI registry credentials.
 For example, it might be your username or organization name depending on which OCI server you're using.

 ## Install the Platform